Powered by Coverage.com (NPN: 19966249)

 Cause of damage

-• Covered perils: These are specific causes of damage outlined in your policy.
-A standard home insurance policy covers 16 named perils, including falling objects, fire, windstorms, hail and weight of ice, snow or sleet.
-Home insurance typically excludes mold damage.
+- Covered perils: A standard home insurance policy covers 16 named perils, including falling objects, fire, windstorms, hail and weight of ice, snow or sleet.
+The specific causes of damage the insurer covers are outlined in your policy, along with any other pertinent information.
+Keep in mind that home insurance typically excludes mold damage unless it’s the direct result of a covered peril.

 Why roof insurance is important